College Mission

 Since the integrating core of all of our graduate programs is our institutional commitment to grounding academic study in Christian truth (i.e., “integrating faith and learning”), foundational knowledge of the Scriptures is a prerequisite to successful study here.
 Many students bring rich experience from domestic and global Christian ministry to their graduate studies at Wheaton College, and many Wheaton College graduate alumni have in turn made distinctive contributions to church and society around the world.

-Graduate-level certificate programs are also available: Certificate in Teaching English to Speakers of Other Languages (TESOL), Certificate in Teaching English as a Foreign Language, Certificate in Global Engagement, Certificate in Organizational Leadership, and Certification in Cross-Cultural Ministry.
+Graduate-level certificate programs are also available: Certificate in Biblical and Theological Studies, Certificate in Teaching English to Speakers of Other Languages (TESOL), Certificate in Teaching English as a Foreign Language, Certificate in Organizational Leadership, Certificate in Missional Church, and Certificate in Trauma.
+A post-master's certificate is available in Marriage and Family Therapy.

 Statement of Faith